BlackTechX011/LogX/README.md

 # LogX
-LogX is a powerfull tool to create fake socil media login page.
+LogX is a powerfull tool to create fake social media login page.
 This tool is right now in devlopmet but now also u can use it.